-The company's objectives when managing capital are to safeguard the company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
+The company's objectives when managing capital are to safeguard the company's ability to continue as a going concern in order to provide returns to shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.

 The Company monitors capital on basis of total equity on a periodic basis.
 Equity comprises all components of equity includes the fair value impact.
-The following table summarizes the capital of the Group:
+The following table summarizes the capital of the Company:

+Kubees In .000

-March 31, 2019 March 31, 2018
+March 31, 2020 March 31, 2019

-Equity (7301) (7,280)
+Equity (7324) (7301)

-Total (7301) (7,280)
+Total (7324) (7301)